Saqifa

+Persian Miniature dated to 1595, showing Saqifa vowing to Abu Bakr, with Umar on the right.

-The Saqifa (سَقِيفَة) of the Banu Sa'ida clan refers to the location of an event in early Islam where some of the companions of the Islamic prophet Muhammad pledged their allegiance to Abu Bakr as the first caliph and successor to Muhammad shortly after his death in 11 AH (632 CE).
-The Saqifa meeting is among the most controversial events in early Islam, due to the exclusion of a large number of Muhammad's companions, including his immediate family and notably Ali, his cousin and son-in-law.
-The conflicts that arose soon after Muhammad's death are considered to be the main cause of the current division among Muslims.
-Those who accepted Abu Bakr's caliphate were later labeled Sunnis, while the supporters of Ali's right to caliphate were later labeled Shia.
+The Saqifa (سَقِيفَة) was an assembly held shortly after the death of the Islamic prophet Muhammad in 632, at which Abu Bakr was chosen as his successor and became the first caliph.
+The Saqifa meeting is among the most controversial events in Islam, due to the exclusion of a large number of Muhammad's companions, including his family and notably Ali, his cousin and son-in-law.
+Ali and a large number of Muhammad's family were still at the prophet's funeral when the event took place.

+Sunni Muslims hold that Muhammad left the choice of his successor to the community, and therefore regard Abu Bakr's selection by companions as legitimate.
+Shia Muslims maintain that Ali had already been designated as Muhammad's successor at the event of Ghadir Khumm, and therefore regard the events at Saqifa as having bypassed his rightful succession.
+The succession crisis became the initial cause of the division among Muslims that led to the emergence of the two main Islamic branches, Sunni and Shia.

 Historiography

 The Arabic word saqifa denotes a covered communal place for conversation but the term is synonymous in historical texts with the specific meeting immediately after Muhammad's death in which his succession was debated.